 In a food processor, combine the kale, basil, parmesan cheese, garlic, two tablespoons of oil, and 1/4 teaspoon of salt.
 Process this until it is smooth and makes a pesto.

-Heat a 12-inch oven-safe skillet (preferably cast iron if you have it) over medium heat.
+Heat an oven-safe skillet over medium heat.
 Add one tablespoon of oil and swirl to coat the pan.
 Then sprinkle with the cornmeal so that it coats the pan as well.
 The cornmeal gives the crust a slightly sweet flavor that went really well with this meal.

 Stretch the dough out so that it covers the pan, including the sides, to create a deep dish crust for the pizza.
 Increase the heat to medium-high and cook the crust for about 2-3 minutes, until it starts to bubble up.